 At Casa Linda, she has served in different areas such as the chairperson of the Lay Teaching Committee for Pastor David Rangel, church History Committee, and the leader of the young adult small group.
 Since January of 2017 she was hired to be the Logistics Director, in which she has a team of seven people that help her to connect the community and church members with the different church activities.
 She loves the opportunity this church gave her in leading the team towards a growth in their leadership and spiritual life.
 She looks forward to seeing all the things that God has planned to do in her life and in this church.

-In her role as the Site Coordinator Amanda is responsible for overseeing and supporting her fellow interns, keeping up the quality of the program, forming relationships with her participant’s teachers, supporting and meeting the needs of the children, and connecting the community with Casa Linda UMC.
-The goals of the program include providing a safe fun environment, improving the reading progress of the children, and linking families in need to the church.
+In his role as the Site Coordinator Nicholas is responsible for overseeing and supporting his fellow members, maintaining and upholding the mission and quality of programming, forming relationships with his participant’s teachers and families, supporting and meeting the holistic needs of the children, and connecting the community with Project Transformation and Casa Linda Church.
+The goals of the program include providing a safe fun environment, improving the reading progress of the children, developing social and emotional learners, and connecting and engaging families in need to the church.